-1.7 “Database” means the database comprising details of individuals whom Inbox Insight has assembled in order to provide email advertising campaign services to Clients.
+1.7 “Database” means the database comprising details of individuals whom Inbox Insight has assembled in order to provide demand generation services to the Client and other clients.

 1.9 “Fees” means Inbox Insight’s fees for the Services as indicated in Clause 7 and the Booking Form.

-1.11 “Material for Publication” includes, in addition to any document in writing, any drawing, map, plan, diagram, design, picture or other image, tape, disk or other device or record embodying copy or content in any form submitted to Inbox Insight by or on behalf of the Client for publication.
+1.11 “Material for Publication” includes without limitation, in addition to any document in writing, any drawing, map, plan, diagram, design, picture or other image, tape, disk or other device or record embodying copy or content in any form submitted to Inbox Insight by or on behalf of the Client for publication.

 1.13 “Proposal” means the email or letter from Inbox Insight (if any) offering to undertake Services and describing itself as a “proposal”, and which email or letter does not form part of the Contract between the Parties.